stevana/stateful-pbt-with-fakes/README.md

 #### Example: jug puzzle from Die Hard 3

-In the movie Die Hard 3 there’s an [scene](https://www.youtube.com/watch?v=BVtQNK_ZUJg) where Bruce Willis and Samuel L. Jackson have to solve a puzzle in order to stop a bomb from going off.
+In the movie Die Hard 3 there's an [scene](https://www.youtube.com/watch?v=BVtQNK_ZUJg) where Bruce Willis and Samuel L. Jackson have to solve a puzzle in order to stop a bomb from going off.
 The puzzle is: given a 3L and a 5L jug, how can you measure exactly 4L?

-I first saw this example solved using TLA+ and I wanted to include it here because it shows that we don’t necessarily need a real implementation, merely running the model/fake can be useful.
+I first saw this example solved using TLA+ and I wanted to include it here because it shows that we don't necessarily need a real implementation, merely running the model/fake can be useful.

 The main idea is to model the two jugs and all actions we can do with